teachamantofish/ehelp/input/spec.rst

 Until then, moving forward is a bit of work.

+Margins are thin with electric powered aircraft primarily due to the low battery energy density.
+While HG trike and paramotor systems can carry several KWH of batteries, HG harness systems are usually limited to 1 or 2 KWHs.
+Powered flight time is measured in minutes--often 10 to 20.
+Couple these limitations with a wide range of wing specs and pilot weights, and it becomes apparent that optimizing the power train requires some minimal number crunching.
+At a 200 fpm climb, there's a big altitude difference between 5 minutes and 10 minutes.

 Decision path
 =====================

-TBD
+You'll often hear that system design starts with the prop.
+However, it's certainly true that the performance of system components is so intimately intertwined that the specification of any piece has ramifications for all the others.
+We're talking about the electronic speed controller, batteries, motors, and the prop here.
+It's reasonable to start with any of the latter three as long as the entire system produces the desired result.
+For example:

+* *Batteries*: How much weight you're willing to have on board determines your available power.
+Do you want to stay under 60 volts due to a wider array of available products or for safety reasons?
+Or are you interested in a 24S (88-100V) system so you push less amps and produce less heat for the same amount of torque?
+* *Motors*: Motors must be rated for the voltage you choose.
+They'll need to be able to drive your propeller at enough thrust while handling the continuous amperage during climb without overheating.
+* *Propeller*: The prop

+TBD: insert diagram

+A good first step is figure out how what it will take to get your butt into the sky. . .

 How much energy?: Method 1
 ============================================

-**Theoretical power x efficiency**
+**Theoretical power x efficiency**: This approach tries to

-Margins are thin with electric powered aircraft primarily due to the low battery energy density.
-Powered flight time is measured in minutes, with 10 or 20 available for many systems.
-Couple that with a wide range of wing specs and pilot weights, and it should be obvious that some minimal number crunching is required.
-At a 200 fpm climb, there's a big difference between 5 minutes and 10 minutes.

 Example: HG + Joey Pilot and gear = 300lbs (136Kg).
 How many kilowatts will it take to climb at 200fpm to 1000'?

 .. raw:: html

-   <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vR3XVDXnPPd4hG5fBTuZgjbLWB6_UMxNMa1zaAgqc4O4Fmy9Dq738SaKtTNLP4r2jhsB8mk5tc3AAA1/pubhtml?widget=true&amp;headers=false"" width="650px" height="510px" scrolling="no"></iframe>
+   <iframe src="https://docs.google.com/spreadsheets/d/1QOWFBWTjYjzgTAwhfQpxgTqjzGBhD4zJOt-nyNrNo94/edit?usp=sharing?widget=true&amp;headers=false;rm=minimal&amp;"" width="650px" height="510px" scrolling="no"></iframe>

 How much energy?: Method 2